 Jessica Dheere ’93 began a master’s degree in media studies at the New School in New York in 2005, just as social media as we know it began to take root.
-In the summer after her first year, she visited Cyprus.
+In the summer after her first year, she visited family in Cyprus.
 What turned out to be a one-month war between Hezbollah and Israel had broken out in nearby Lebanon that July, and she got assignments from Architectural Record magazine to cover the reconstruction.
 She moved to Beirut and finished her degree online.

 How has the coronavirus affected internet freedoms?

 A free, open, and secure internet has never been more important.
 The internet was originally built to provide communications resilience during conflict and, by extension, other crises, which is why countries that shut down the internet during times of conflict or elections or now pandemics are actually only exacerbating the situation.

 As one example, China’s repression of online speech, including by one of the first doctors to highlight the problem, contributed greatly to the deadly delay of the rest of the world’s recognition and understanding of the severity of this crisis.
 This in and of itself should highlight the importance of a free internet and free speech, not to mention the fact that so much of life has migrated online and right now, and without the internet, the world would be at even more of a standstill than it already is.

 Some of the measures being taken, such as the rapid passage of disinformation laws, can have chilling effects on speech and also severely compromise privacy.
 And they have little demonstrated effect at limiting the spread of so-called fake news.
 The right to free expression and the right to privacy are two of the human rights most at risk when government and company policies seek to curb speech or gather user data, especially location data, for surveillance or other purposes, which is what we’re seeing right now.